mokkiebear/heatmap-obsidian/README.md

 You can also add a color scheme via the Settings panel.
 This scheme which will be available everywhere.

-In order to do so go to `Obsidian Settings > Heatmap Calendar`, you will see a list of available colors, and you can add your own.
+In order to do so go to `Obsidian Settings > Heatmap Tracker`, you will see a list of available colors, and you can add your own.
 You must specify a “Color name” by which you will reference it in your render call, and provide a valid array of colors.

 When you do so, you can now reference your scheme everywhere by passing your name to the `colors` option.
 For example, let's say you have defined a new color called `githubGreen`.
 Now, in your code, you can reference it like so:

 ~~~javascript
 ```dataviewjs
-const calendarData = {
+const trackerData = {
 	colors: "githubGreen",
 	entries: [],
 }

-renderHeatmapCalendar(this.container, calendarData)
+renderHeatmapTracker(this.container, trackerData)
 ```
 ~~~